cemenenkoff/pythonomicon/README.md

 3. Make changes locally by creating new files or editing existing ones.
 4. Add the changes to the Staging Area.
    1. `git add .`
-      1. Note that `.` means *all* files, but we could specify individual ones with `git add "myfile.txt"` if we wanted to.
+      1. Note that `.` means *all* files, but you could specify individual ones with `git add "myfile.txt"` if you wanted to.
 5. Commit the changes with a *meaningful* message (easier said than done):
    1. `git commit -m "asdf"`
 6. Repeat steps 3-5 for subsequent changes, paced at logical intervals.